Hoof trimming header

 • Encourage a tight laminar connection by dealing with flares to ensure that the coffin bone is held strongly in the top of the hoof capsule.

-• The heels are trimmed to allow the frog to function in shock absorption.
+• Allow the frog and back of the hoof to function properly in their role of shock absorption.

-• The toe callus is encouraged to develop through conditioning to protect the front of the coffin bone.
+• Preserve the toe callus to protect the coffin bone.

 Potential issues with a traditional pasture trim: